 Skies of Escarnum is a contemporary fantasy setting with a lighthearted, age-of-adventure atmosphere and pulp themes.
 It takes a bold, stylised approach to storytelling, emphasising fun and cinematics over realism.

-Ideally, Escarnum attempts to blend fondly-held themes and tropes from two particular styles:
+Ideally, Escarnum attempts to blend fondly-held themes and tropes from several styles:

 - Pulp Heroism: At the core of Escarnum’s style is the notion that heroes should be larger than life.
 Whatever happens, they are the stars of a story before they are pieces in a game; they should always be able to make bad choices and take risks in the name of style or character, and in turn have opportunities to mitigate or escape the consequences.
 If in doubt, think of narrative before you think of realism; something that is entertaining is always better than something that is sensible.

 What Escarnum isn’t, is another pseudo-historical European fantasy realm, where men are men (as long as they are straight, white, cisgender men), women are princesses, and everybody in between need not apply.
 We already have plenty of traditional high-fantasy settings, so Escarnum’s flavour is much more contemporary, inspired more by animation, superheroes and video games than sprawling fantasy epics.